Overview & Resources

 - Form B Formal Inquiry decisions

-- Code of Student Rights and Responsibilities – decisions of the Dean of Students that impose a sanction of suspension, expulsion, or involuntary withdrawal (for violations that do not involve Sexual Violence, Discrimination, and/or Harassment.
+- Code of Student Rights and Responsibilities – decisions that impose a sanction of suspension, expulsion, or involuntary withdrawal (for violations that do not involve Sexual Violence, Discrimination, and/or Harassment.)

-Why does it normally take 3-6 months to schedule a hearing?
-The Respondent must be sent the appeal and has to provide a response to the appeal, which usually takes a minimum of four weeks.
-The process of scheduling the hearing can only begin after both parties submissions have been received as:
+Why does it take this long to schedule a hearing?
+The Respondent must provide a response to the appeal, which usually takes at least four (4) weeks.
+Scheduling can only begin after both parties’ submissions have been received because the number of witnesses testifying determines how much time is required for the hearing; and if the parties have Legal Counsel/Advisor, their availability will also affect the scheduling process.

 Information Box Group